xpmatteo/scopa-trainer-v2/memory-bank/progress.md

 ## Current Status
 - **Overall:** Functional implementation with core features complete and code architecture improved with modular AI
-- **Stage:** Code architecture refinement complete with unified legal moves system and pure AI module; ready for additional enhancements
+- **Stage:** Code architecture refinement complete with unified legal moves system, pure AI module, and score breakdown for training; ready for additional enhancements
 - **Priority:** Next steps include implementing local storage for game persistence and developing multiple AI difficulty levels (which is now much easier with the new AI module)

 ## Known Issues